jiarong/VirSorter2/README.md

 ## speed up a run (`--provirus-off`)

-In case you need to have some results quickly, there are two options: 1) turn off provirus step with `--provirus-off`; this reduces sensitivity on sequences that are only partially virus; 2) subsample ORFs from each sequence with `--max-orf-per-seq`; This option subsamples ORFs to a cutoff if a sequence has more ORFs than that.
+In case you need to have some results quickly, there are two options: 1) turn off provirus step with `--provirus-off`; this reduces sensitivity on sequences that are only partially viral; 2) subsample ORFs from each sequence with `--max-orf-per-seq`; This option subsamples ORFs to a cutoff if a sequence has more ORFs than that.
 Note that this option is only availale when `--provirus-off` is used.
 ```
 rm -rf test.out
 virsorter run -w test.out -i test.fa --provirus-off --max-orf-per-seq 20